A universal bound in the dimensional Brunn-Minkowski inequality for log-concave measures: Proof of Theorems , and .

 \textbf{Proof of the Theorem \ref{log-concave-general}.} Note that for any linear operator $T,$ and any pair of convex sets $K$ and $L$, one has $T(K+L)=TK+TL.$ Also, we may assume that $K$ is a $C^2-$smooth strictly-convex bounded set, and in particular, there exists a linear operator pushing forward the restriction of $\mu$ onto $K$ into the isotropic position.
 Therefore, without loss of generality, we may assume that the measure $\mu|_K=\frac{1}{\mu(K)} 1_K(x) e^{-V(x)} dx$ is isotropic.
+We may also assume without loss of generality that the density of $\mu$ is $C^1-$smooth.
 It suffices to show that $p^s_{\mu}(K)\geq n^{-4-o(1)}$ in this situation.

-By the recent result of Chen \cite{KLS} (which built up on the work of Lee-Vempala \cite{LV} and Eldan \cite{Eldan}), we have $C_{poin}(\mu,K)\leq o(1).$
+By the recent result of Chen \cite{KLS} (which built up on the work of Lee-Vempala \cite{LV} and Eldan \cite{Eldan}), we have $C_{poin}(\mu,K)\leq n^{o(1)}.$

 Using the fact that $\langle \nabla V,x\rangle\geq 0$ for any even convex function $V$, and applying the Proposition \ref{prop2} with the set $A$ from Corollary \ref{klartag-comb}, we get, for any $u\in W^{2,2}(K),$